What Is a Fishbone Diagram for Aviation Safety Programs

 Also, fishbone diagrams are only concerned with the events that precede the Top Event, and not with events that come after.

 How to Create Fishbone Diagrams

-We discuss how to create fishbone diagrams in greater detail in a previous article.
+We discuss how to create fishbone diagrams in greater detail in another article that we link to above.
 However, the basic steps work like this:

 - Choose model framework to create the “fins”, such as the SHELL model or 5-M model (or create your own);

 - Establish the Top Event – point at which safety control is lost – and add it to the “head” portion of the diagram;

 - Establish primary causes in each fin and create smaller branches for each of those causes; and

 - For each primary cause, establish root cause by asking “why did this happen.”

 Once finished, there a are a couple of things to note: